IAmMoltony/PocketBookHelloWorld/README.md

 1. `-i` or `--install` - Install after building
 2. `-c` or `--clean` - Clean before building (via `clean.sh`)

-**Note**: don't forget to set your SDK directory in `makearm.sh`.
-If you want to install the app, you need to set the install path too.
+**Note**: don't forget to edit `arm.env` according to your setup.
+If you want to install the app automatically, you need to set the install path too.
 The install path is the /applications directory on your PocketBook. (e.g. the PocketBook is mounted at `/media/user/PB`, so install path would be `/media/user/PB/applications`.)

 **Note 2**: also don't forget to set your SDK library directory as it is different for every SDK for some reason!